Listen to an audio file of this tool.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your child/teen up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.
 This is also an opportunity to establish meaningful, logical consequences for when expectations are not met.

 - Model honesty.
-Modeling honesty can mean sharing aloud what you might be thinking when you are saying how you feel since this is an area where adults tend to not fully share their honest feelings.
+Modeling honesty could be sharing aloud what you are thinking when you are expressing how you feel since this is an area where adults tend to not fully share their honest feelings.
 For example, you could share the opposite of the truth first, and then share what the truth for you really is.
 This shows your child/teen the contrast and makes apparent your own internal debate.
 For example, “I am tempted to say that I feel just fine in response to your ‘How are you?’
 But, the truth is that I am upset about a conversation I had at work, and I can’t seem to get it off my mind.”

-- Teach your child/teen to take a breath before answering.
-It gives your child/teen a moment to allow their thinking brain to catch up with their reactive/emotional brain and allows them the opportunity to share a more honest response.
+- Teach your child/teen to take a breath before answering a question.
+This gives your child/teen a moment to allow their thinking brain to catch up with their reactive/emotional brain and allows them the opportunity to share a more honest response.

 - Catch your child/teen telling you the truth, particularly when it is difficult for them.
-You can say, “I know it was hard to tell me the truth, and I so appreciate you taking the risk.”
+You can say, “I know it was hard to tell me the truth, and I appreciate you being honest.”

 - Learn about moral development.
-In understanding how moral development emerges in our children/teens, Carol Gilligan proposed three stages she called “The Stages of an Ethic of Care.”2 These can help you understand and empathize with your child’s/teen’s point of view and also help you set goals for guiding them forward.
-The stages are:
+In understanding how moral development emerges in your children/teens, Carol Gilligan proposed three stages she called “The Stages of an Ethic of Care.”2 These three stages can help you understand and empathize with your child’s/teen’s point of view and also help you set goals for guiding them forward.

 - In this worldview, rules are given by authorities, not questioned but obeyed, and taken literally.
 If they are disobeyed, there is punishment.
 But, if a child/teen remains stuck in this survivalist worldview, it limits their growth and ability to demonstrate care for themselves and others.
 It also limits making decisions that take responsibility for one’s role in a larger community.
 As a person moves out of this phase, there is questioning of authority, which is necessary to move from a sense of selfishness and survival to responsibility.